Codeine Addiction Signs, Symptoms and Treatment

-Codeine is a weak narcotic painkiller, similar in chemical structure to morphine.
-It is used in the treatment of moderately severe pain and can be obtained in some countries without a prescription.
+Codeine is a relatively weak opioid painkiller – similar in chemical structure to morphine, but with just a fraction of its potency.
+It is used in the treatment of mild to moderately severe pain and can be obtained in some countries without a prescription.

-Identify the Signs of Codeine Addiction
+Signs of Codeine Addiction

-Preoccupation with getting more codeine
+- Preoccupation with getting more codeine.

 Some additional signs of codeine addiction can include:

-- Loss of appetite and weight loss
+- Loss of appetite and weight loss.

-- Clammy hands and feet
+- Cold sweats, clammy hands and feet.

-- Mood swings
+- Mood swings.

-- Changes in sleeping patterns
+- Changes in sleeping patterns.2

 If you read one thing about executive or luxury addiction treatment, read this.
 Click Here.